alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 It also builds TensorFlow Lite for Microcontrollers library, Arm® *Ethos™-U* NPU driver library, and the CMSIS-DSP library from sources.

-The build script is parameterized to support different options.
-Default values for build parameters build the applications for all use-cases where the Arm® *Corstone™-300* design can execute on an MPS3 FPGA or the Fixed Virtual Platform (FVP).
+The build script is parameterized to support different options (see [common_user_options.cmake](../../scripts/cmake/common_user_options.cmake)).
+Default values for these parameters configure the build for all use-cases to be executed on an MPS3 FPGA or the Fixed Virtual Platform (FVP) implementation of the Arm® *Corstone™-300* design.

 The build parameters are: